Carmendelope/login-api/README.md

 ​
 ## User client interface

-To interact with this component, you can leverage the [public-api-cli](https://github.com/nalej/public-api).
+To interact with this component, you can use the [`public-api-cli`](https://github.com/nalej/public-api).
 The command that interacts with this component is `login`.

 Example: